chelseasedmak/joshfudge-landingpage/README.md

 # joshfudge-landingpage

 This landing page is one of the first website designs I ever put together, and I really wanted to try coding it myself.
 The layout was a bit tricky at times, but I enjoyed the challenge!
 Each step taught me more about HTML and CSS, and I loved figuring out how to turn my design ideas into actual code.
-Even with the bumps along the way, it was a fun experience that sparked my passion for web development and making cool stuff online.
+Even with the bumps along the way, it was a fun experience translating one of my designs into code.